Please don't hesitate to contact me with any changes, additions, or questions. See these resources to help you choose your site style and features.

 then choose the account.
 The button at the bottom for Manage Identities.
 Add the new identity.

 Then, when I send an email, when I write (compose) an email, I choose the identity from the pull-down list for the From: line.

 When composing an email, same as with Thunderbird.

-using just your userid (JohnDoe) and your password.
-The login page includes a link to mailboxes.<yourdomain> to manage your mailbox, including changing your password.
+using just your full email address and your password.
+The login page includes a link to manage your mailbox, including changing your password.